TelemetryHarbor/harbor-docs/docs/sdks/cpp-arduino.md

 ### `HarborClient(const char* endpoint, const char* api_key)`

 The constructor for the client.
-*   `endpoint`: The URL of your Telemetry Harbor ingestion endpoint.
+*   `endpoint`: The URL of your Harbor Scale ingestion endpoint.
 *   `api_key`: Your unique API key for authentication.

 ### `int send(const GeneralReading& reading)`